Search

 Educating our public — AAD.org provides a comprehensive, reliable resource for your patients

 Itch, sunburn, COVID toes.
 You name it.
 You treat them all.
-When questions invariably arise about skin, hair, and nails, the public has a trusted, reliable place to find answers on our site for the public. ...
-In 2021, we tracked more than 52 million pageviews at ... aad.org/public ,
+When questions invariably arise about skin, hair, and nails, the public has a trusted, reliable place to find answers in aad.org.

 This month’s news from across the specialty